-8.8 Walking Routes and Availability of Walking Routes
+7.8 Walking routes and availability of walking routes

 The walking route is defined as the shortest available walking route between the home boundary gate and the nearest school gate.
-To be treated as a walking route the route must be available to be walked (accompanied as necessary by an adult) with reasonable safety - taking into account highway conditions only.
+To be treated as a walking route the route must be available to be walked (accompanied as necessary by an adult) with reasonable safety - considering highway conditions only.
 Personal safety is a parental responsibility.
 TTS measures the distance involved and assesses availability against set criteria.
-Where statutory free travel is not automatically awarded an appeal process exists and the case can be reviewed (see part 6.7)
+Where statutory free travel is not automatically awarded, an appeal process exists, and the case can be reviewed (see Section 6).

-8.9 Measurement of distances
+7.9 Measurement of distances

-All distance measurements are undertaken using the Council's approved mapping tool.
+All distance measurements are undertaken using the Council's approved specialist mapping tool.
 In order to determine which school is the nearest to a home address, the shortest available walking route between the home boundary gate and the nearest school gate is measured.
-Distances beyond the statutory walking distance or where there is no available walking route are measured by the shortest road route, i.e. a route passable by a motor vehicle.
+Distances beyond the statutory walking distance or where there is no available walking route are measured by the shortest road route, i.e., a route passable by a motor vehicle.
 Road routes are measured from the centre line of the public highway immediately outside the home address to the nearest school or college pedestrian entrance.